CesiumGS/3d-tiles/README.md

 Note that a k-d tree does not have uniform subdivision like typical 2D geospatial tiling schemes and, therefore, can create a more balanced tree for sparse and non-uniformly distributed datasets.

-3D Tiles enables variations on k-d trees such as [multi-way k-d trees](http://www.crs4.it/vic/cgi-bin/bib-page.cgi?id=%27Goswami:2013:EMF%27) where, at each leaf of the tree, there are multiple splits along an axis.
+3D Tiles enable variations on k-d trees such as [multi-way k-d trees](http://www.crs4.it/vic/cgi-bin/bib-page.cgi?id=%27Goswami:2013:EMF%27) where, at each leaf of the tree, there are multiple splits along an axis.
 Instead of having two children per tile, there are `n` children.

 <a name="Quadtrees" />
 #### Quadtrees